Hat Trick Hero: Gameplay

 Some versions of the game use Japan and USA (e.g. Hat Trick Hero) instead of Spain and France (e.g. Euro Football Champ).

 Home releases

 A version of the game was released on the Super NES and Amiga by Domark.
 A ZX Spectrum version was planned but never released.
 The game was released in its original arcade form on the Taito Legends 2 compilation for the Windows PC, PlayStation 2 and Xbox.
 The game was also re-released in 2023 on a handheld manufactured by Taito containing their arcade games.

 Reception

+In the United Kingdom, the game reached number 7 on the arcade charts in 1991.

-The arcade version was ranked highly, with magazine Zero giving it a 4/5.
+The arcade version was rated highly, with magazine Zero giving it a 4/5.
 The Amiga version was given a 64% by Amiga Power, calling the gameplay simple and noting the graphics were not as good as the arcade version.
 The One Amiga gave it a 71% saying that the Amiga version did not match the smoothness and speed of the original arcade version.